-The 2040 Ventura County General Plan Goals, Policies and Programs (2020, page 1-1) states:
+The 2040 Ventura County General Plan Goals, Policies and Programs (page 1-1) states:

-All area plans, specific plans subdivision, public works projects, and zoning decisions must be consistent with the direction provided in the County's General Plan.
+All area plans, specific plans, subdivisions, public works projects, and zoning decisions must be consistent with the direction provided in the County's General Plan.

-Finally, the Ventura County CZO (Section 8181-3.5.a) states that in order to be approved, a project must be found consistent with the intent and provisions of the County's Certified Local Coastal Program (LCP).
+Finally, the Ventura County CZO (Section 8181-3.5.a) states that in order to be approved, a project must be found consistent with all applicable policies of the Ventura County Coastal Area Plan.

-Evaluated below is the consistency of the proposed project with the applicable policies of the Ventura County General Plan Goals, Policies and Programs and Coastal Area Plan.
+Evaluated below is the consistency of the proposed project with the applicable policies of the General Plan Goals, Policies and Programs and Coastal Area Plan.